syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endtabs %}

 A complete working example to export data from Excel worksheet to DataTable in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Worksheet%20to%20DataTable).

+An online sample link to [Export from worksheet to a Data table](https://ej2.syncfusion.com/aspnetcore/Excel/ImportExportDataTable#/material3) in ASP.NET Core.

 ### Export to Data Table with an Event